ktec/opencpn_extras/README.md

 OpenCPN Extras
 ==============

-Complimentary files for use with OpenCPN
+Complimentary files for use with OpenCPN, with an emphasis on community driven open source solutions, rather than commercial offerings.

 As the repository grows we'll improve the directory structure.